ShahzainAhmed/CI-CD-Pipelines/README.md

 1) Build the apk --release and send it to him on wetransfer.com.

-Now here the issue is if I am making changes more than 10 times in a day, so that means I have to send him apk more than 10 timems seperately with each change, which is a very long process.
+Now here the issue is if I am making changes more than 10 times in a day, so that means I have to send him apk more than 10 times seperately with each change, which is a very long process.

 Now here comes GitHub actions and CI/CD Pipelines.